MichaelCurrin/auto-commit-msg/docs/conventional-commits.md

 [optional footer]
 ```

-Description is meant to start with a lowercase letter.
+The standad says that description is meant to start with a _lowercase letter_, so this is applied throughout this project.

 This project focuses only on the first part: